thomknoe/INFO-5345/Final Project/README.md

 **\*\*\*3.
 Electronics Assembly\*\*\***

-<mark>The electronics assembly underwent a significant integration compared to previous labs, employing both a Raspberry Pi and an Arduino microcontroller.
-This integration was necessitated by the requirement to control six peristaltic pump motors and prevent excessive utilization of the GPIO pins on the Raspberry Pi, which were allocated for the Mini PiTFT screen and rotary encoder.
-The ultimate electronics assembly comprised of six distinct pump motors connected to a relay, which was interfaced by the Arduino microcontroller.
-The Arduino microcontroller communicated directly with the Raspberry Pi via serial communication.
-Additionally, the Raspberry Pi served as the user interface and control system as well as providing access to the microphone via the webcam and enabling direct Bluetooth connection to a mini speaker.</mark>
+<mark>The electronics assembly utilized significant integration compared to previous labs, employing both a Raspberry Pi and an Arduino microcontroller.
+This integration was needed to control six peristaltic pump motors and prevent excessive utilization of the GPIO pins on the Raspberry Pi, which were allocated for the Mini PiTFT screen and rotary encoder.
+The ultimate electronics assembly comprised of six distinct pump motors connected to a relay, which was interfaced by the Arduino.
+The Arduino then communicated directly with the Raspberry Pi via serial communication.
+The Raspberry Pi served as the user interface and control system as well as providing access to the microphone via the webcam and enabling direct Bluetooth connection to a mini speaker.</mark>

 **\*\*\*3.1 Components\*\*\***